CiscoTestAutomation/genie/docs/changelog/2021/march.rst

     pip install --upgrade ats[full] # For internal user pip install --upgrade pyats[full] # For DevNet user

-Note that this will leave older v19.12 packages around in pip list, but it will not impact anything (visual only).
-An update command can be used to clean up these packages
+If you have pyATS installed, you can use:

 .. code-block:: bash

     pyats version update

 **genie**